6 min read

 - Ensure role clarity

 - Encourage team empowerment

 A study by Salesforce uncovered that 97% of professionals agreed that a lack of team alignment directly impacted the outcome or project.
 So it’s no surprise that their effort becomes diluted when team members go off in different directions.

 To overcome a lack of alignment, kick off the first team meeting by discussing the team goals, milestones, strengths, barriers, values, and how you plan on staying aligned.
 We’ve even created an alignment worksheet you can use with your team.

 As defined by Harvard, psychological safety is “the belief that one can speak up without the risk of punishment or humiliation,” which can be the linchpin to how much effort an individual is willing to give to a team.

-Leaders are the ones who can create a team environment that promotes psychological safety.
+Leaders are the ones who can create a team culture that promotes psychological safety.
 They do this by role modeling the behaviors such as promoting open communication, demonstrating emotional intelligence, including self-awareness, empathy, and humility, deploying mindful listening, recognizing their own unconscious biases, and encouraging diversity of thought.
 In addition to role-modeling these behaviors, team leaders must reinforce and require their team members to do the same.